chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 3. Attach the `?pretty` query string to an endpoint to get pretty-printed output.

-Putting it all together with the `/policies` endpoint as an example, this command fetches the list of policies with multi-line, formatted output:
+Putting all of the above information together with the `/policies` endpoint as an example, this command fetches the list of policies with multi-line, formatted output:

 ```bash
 curl -sH "api-token: $TOKEN" \